John Prichard-Jones: Personal life

-In 1911, he married secondly Marie, the younger daughter of Charles Read, and with her had two sons.
-He died at his London home in 1917, resulting from an accident.
-He was succeeded in the baronetcy by his elder son, John Prichard-Jones, then aged four.
+Prichard-Jones died at his London home in 1917, after suffering an accident.
+On his death, he was succeeded in the baronetcy by his elder son, John Prichard-Jones, then aged four.
+In 1926, his widow married Randal Plunkett, 14th Baron Louth (1868–1941).

 The Prichard Jones Institute

 The Prichard Jones Institute, opened in 1905 at Newborough, Anglesey, may be described as a community centre for the people of Newborough.
 It consisted of a library, facilities for exhibitions, meetings and lectures.
 Also on the site were cottages made available to local elderly people, subject to certain criteria, who would also be paid a pension from a fund established by Sir John Prichard-Jones.
 The fund was financed through monies gained from a property in London, but unfortunately the property was destroyed through bombing during World War II.
 Without this fund the building had fallen into disrepair and required renovation.

 The Institute is a registered charity.

 In 2006 the Pritchard Jones Institute was one of the buildings nominated for the BBC television show Restoration.